 The Warehouse is home to works from the collections of Howard Rachofsky and Vernon Faulconer, and is a testament to the ability of private wealth and personal vision in assembling art for informative perpetuity.
 While the collection and its compound are staggering, unfortunately the educational aspects of this remarkable space are disappointing.

 The downstairs exhibition space hosted—as part of the Nasher’s Sightings series—an exhibition by British artist, Michael Dean (2016/17) of spiritless, concrete totems.
 Described as “beings” the objects did not, as the Nasher ludicrously claimed, “project an extraordinary humanity”.
-The twisted, vaguely alphabetized chunks were redolent of a torn up parking lot and read merely as saddened, literary dunces.
+The twisted, vaguely alphabetized chunks were redolent of a torn up parking lot and read merely as saddened, writerly dunces.
 The series also offered figurative store-front drop-outs developed from Mai-Thu Perret’s (2016) imagined art-feminist commune, “The Crystal Frontier”, whose members “live” in the New Mexican desert.
 Their static poses and lifeless presences, deny these pseudo-militaristic mannequins of empowered women any sense of bravery or strength the artist presumably admires in her real-world inspirations, groups such as YPJ, fighting, and protecting, in the Middle East.
 Their very imaginariness strips them of any potency.

 If the Contemporary, and the Nasher could more often get out in front of history, instead of meekly regurgitating its tired follies, then how immense and meaningful their contributions could be.